hectornieto/pypro4sail/README.md

 # pyPro4Sail
-Prospect5 and 4SAIL Radiative Transfer Models for simulating the transmission of radiation in leaves and canopies
+Prospect5 and 4SAIL Radiative Transfer Models for simulating the transmission of radiation in leaves and canopies.

 ## Synopsis

 This project contains *Python* code for *Prospect* and *4SAIL* Radiative Transfer Models (**RTM**) for simulating the transmission of optical and thermal electromagnetic radiation through leaves and vegetated canopies.

 The project consists of:

-1. lower-level modules with the basic functions needed in *Prospec5* and *4SAIL* RTMs
+1. lower-level modules with the basic functions needed in *Prospec5* and *4SAIL* RTMs.

 2. higher-level scripts for easily running ProSAIL in both forward and inverse mode.

 ## Installation

-Download the project to your local system, enter the download directory and then type
+Download the project to your local system, enter the download directory and then type.

 `python setup.py install`